 - The PBS Kids P-Pals.

 - The Cat Came Back

-- One episode of Arthur featured a parody of Dr. Katz, Professional Therapist, with all of the characters drawn this way.
+- One episode of Arthur featured a parody of Dr. Katz, Professional Therapist, with all of the characters drawn this way (see its entry below).

-- John K's The Simpsons couch gag varies between extremely still lines and extremely boiling lines.
+- John K's Simpsons couch gag varies between extremely still lines and extremely boiling lines.

 - Cartoons animated in Squiggle Vision:

 - Stickin' Around which used software by the name of Boiler Paint unrelated to SquiggleVision.
 The first season, as well as the 1994 shorts, had both paint and line boil.
 After that, the line boil was dropped.

 - Winsor McCay's groundbreaking 1911 short based on his Little Nemo comic strip features this, as well as boiling colors, since each character in the cartoon was hand-drawn and hand-colored.

-- 1914's Gertie the Dinosaur, by the same director, features it on the background, as the entire drawing had to be retraced for every frame.
-Winsor McCay actually liked the effect, as the unsteadiness of the lines seemed to make the whole scene come alive.
+- 1914's Gertie the Dinosaur, also by McCay, features it in the background, as the entire drawing had to be retraced for every frame.
+McCay actually liked the effect, as the unsteadiness of the lines seemed to make the whole scene come alive.